davidmcclure/cleanconfig/README.md

 - `/etc/myproject/myproject.yml`
 - `/etc/myproject/myproject.test.yml`

-(If a file is missing, SimpleConfig just ignores it and moves on.)
+(If a file is missing, PowerConfig just ignores it and moves on.)

 So, if `/etc/myproject/myproject.test.yml` contains: